Mount Lassen as seen from the south side near the visitors center.

 About telling stories out of order

-This post (and a few more to follow) are not in the order of our journey south.
-Rather I jumped to almost real-time with our last two posts which covered our cruise.
+This post (and a few more to follow) is not in the order of our journey south.
+Instead, I jumped to almost real-time with our last two posts covering our cruise.
 Here are links to the wonderful time we had on our cruise in January: Spoiled Rotten on our Cruise and Catalina Island And Cabo San Lucas

 The south entrance visitors center at Lassen National Park.